nulls-network/acala-hackathon-ppt/index_en.md

 ---

 ## StableCoin - aUSD
-DP-USD is a Wrapper Token of Stablecoins, and the reserve assets in other networks are issued 1:1.
+DP-USD is a Wrapper Token for Stablecoins, and the reserve assets in other networks are issued 1:1.
 After receiving DP-USD, merchants can withdraw StableCoins of equivalent value through withdrawal and payment operations, such as USDT/USDC/BUSD/DAI in other networks.
-Because aUSD has a greater credit endorsement, it can replace DP-USD as a settlement asset to enhance the DPayment settlement fund guarantee and provide usage situations for aUSD liquidity.
+Because aUSD has a better credit endorsement, we can replace DP-USD as a settlement asset to enhance the DPayment settlement fund guarantee and provide usage scenarios for aUSD's liquidity.

 :::